 Application materials required:

 - Current resumé or CV

 - One letter of recommendation

-- Intended stage director program the funds will support, if known
+- Intended stage director program the funds will support

 - Brief statement of the applicant's professional goals

 - 150-word bio and headshot, to be used for publicity purposes